 Jobs and Opportunity Initiative RFP

 J-PAL’s Jobs and Opportunity Initiative (JOI) funds randomized evaluations of strategies to address pressing labor markets challenges.
-JOI has two regular funding cycles per year.
+JOI has two regular funding cycles per year (currently closed).
 J-PAL affiliates, J-PAL postdocs, and J-PAL invited researchers (invited researchers of any J-PAL initiative may apply) are eligible to apply for full research projects, pilot studies, travel/proposal development grants, and policy outreach support grants.
-PhD students, with support from an advisor who is a J-PAL affiliate or JOI-invited researcher, are eligible to apply, and resident African scholars are eligible to apply for pilot studies and travel/proposal development grants.
+PhD students, with support from an advisor who is a J-PAL affiliate or J-PAL invited researcher, are also eligible to apply.
+Resident African scholars are also eligible to apply for pilot studies and travel/proposal development grants.

 JOI also offers off-cycle funding outside of the regular RFPs.
 These grants are intended for research projects that face a significant time constraint and need to receive funding before the end of a regular funding round to make use of an unanticipated opportunity.
 Proposals must clearly justify the need to receive a decision on an expedited schedule.
 The maximum amount awarded to off-cycle proposals is $75,000 (please note that we are not accepting off-cycle proposals at this time).

-Please note that PhD students, with support from an advisor who is a J-PAL affiliate or JOI-invited researcher, are also eligible to apply for JOI off-cycle funding.
+Please note that PhD students, with support from an advisor who is a J-PAL affiliate or J-PAL invited researcher, are now also eligible to apply for JOI off-cycle funding.

 This initiative will provide competitive funding to generate policy-relevant rigorous research that addresses pressing labor market challenges.
 The Jobs and Opportunity Initiative will focus on evaluating the impact of programs related to: